 Below are summaries of recent verdicts and publicly reported settlements from cases involving hand and/or wrist injuries.

-$36,627 Verdict (Ohio 2023): The plaintiff, a female zookeeper, struck the front of the defendant’s car after he negligently made a left hand turn in front of her without yielding.
+- $36,627 Verdict (Ohio 2023): The plaintiff, a female zookeeper, struck the front of the defendant’s car after he negligently made a left-hand turn before her without yielding.
 The plaintiff suffered injuries to her right wrist in the accident.
 She sought $21,00 for medical expenses, $70,000 for lost wages, and $79,000 for pain and suffering, but the jury only awarded $36,000.

-$175,000 Settlement (Idaho 2021): The plaintiff was rear-ended by the defendant.
-She suffered a fracture of her left hand and wrist which required multiple surgeries to correct.
+- $175,000 Settlement (Idaho 2021): The defendant rear-ended the plaintiff.
+She suffered a fracture of her left hand and wrist, which required multiple surgeries to correct.
 The case eventually settled for $175,000.
 Part of the reason for the high value in this case was that the medical expenses were likely very high due to the numerous surgeries.

 Contact Miller & Zois About Hand and Wrist Injuries